openebs-archive/openebs-docs/docs/backup.md

 Once the restore is completed to the PVC, attach the PVC to the target application.

-If you are doing restore with Velero-plugin then after restore, you need to update the target ip for CVR.

-**Note:** After restore is completed, you need to set `targetip` for the volume in pool pod.
+**Note:** If you are doing restore with Velero-plugin, then you need to set `targetip` for the volume in pool pod.
 Steps to update targetip is as follow:

 ```
 1. kubectl exec -it <POOL_POD> -c cstor-pool -n openebs -- bash